AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Envelop icon

-In the Great Lake State, speeding is a civil infraction, so if you’re ticketed, it’s punishable by a fine.
-While you won’t be at risk of imprisonment or having to do community service, one significant penalty you’ll likely have to deal with is higher insurance costs, as insurance companies charge more for high-risk drivers with a speeding ticket on their record.
+In Michigan, speeding is a civil infraction, so if you’re ticketed, it’s punishable by a fine.
+While you won’t be at risk of imprisonment or having to do community service, you’ll likely have to deal with higher insurance costs.

 How a Speeding Ticket Affects Your Insurance in Michigan

-Premiums for car insurance in Michigan increase by an average of 52 percent following a speeding ticket, a substantial amount compared to other states.
-Of course, average insurance costs vary by ZIP code, as well as other demographic information, vehicle information, and the rest of your driving history, so the rates listed below aren’t necessarily what you’ll pay with a ticket on your driving record.
+Premiums for car insurance in Michigan increase by an average of 26 percent following a speeding ticket, a substantial amount compared to other states.
+Average insurance costs vary by ZIP code, as well as other demographic information, vehicle information, and the rest of your driving history, so the rates listed below aren’t necessarily what you’ll pay with a ticket on your driving record.

-As long as a speeding ticket is on your driving record, you’ll see higher insurance rates and points to your license.
+Insurance companies typically look back three years on your record, so you’ll likely see increased rates during that period (though your rate may gradually decrease back to normal over time).
 You may also lose out on any good driver discounts you had previously.
 However, there are ways to minimize the cost increases you’ll face.

 How to Lower Premiums for Insurance After a Speeding Ticket